 - Clean your house – by keeping your home clean you can greatly remove allergy triggers which will help alleviate your symptoms.
 Change the air filters for your HVAC often, dust, vacuum carpets and rugs and change your sheets and pillowcases once a week.

 - Use an air purifier – An air purifier to improve the air quality inside your home by dramatically reducing indoor air pollution and the pathogens in the air creating seasonal allergy reactions.
 I went with an Air Doctor Pro for numerous reasons, you can read about them by clicking here.
-You can purchase an Air Doctor Pro almost 50% off by clicking THIS LINK – no discount code needed.
+You can purchase an Air Doctor Pro for $280 off by clicking THIS LINK – no discount code needed.

 I would love to know if you suffer from seasonal allergies!
 Do you currently use any homeopathic and/or natural allergy relief ideas that you can share?
 Please comment below so we can help each other!
 There are several supplement based ways to help with seasonal allergies, I hope this list of natural non supplement based remedies help you control your allergy symptoms.